-Table 3-8: Range of Potential Benefit-Cost Ratios for Final Alternatives over 100 Iterations --
+Table 3-8: Range of Potential Benefit-Cost Ratios for Final Alternatives over 100 Iterations

-Alternative Number Dune and Profile Extension (ft) Berm Extension (ft) Shoreline Extent (Beach-fx Reaches) Minimum Maximum Median
+Alternative Name e Minimum Maximum Median

-6 0 60 104 to 116 0.69 1.90 1.27
+0P60B 104to116 0.69 1.90 1.27

-4 10 60 104 to 116 0.65 1.79 1.21
+10P60B 104to116 0.65 1.79 1.21

-3.4.4 Nourishment Volume Sensitivity and Recommended Plan Optimization
+3.4.4 Nourishment Volume Sensitivity and TSP Optimization

-For the Recommended Plan, the berm width, dune width, and dune height planned nourishment triggers were set at 0.5, 0.91, and 0.9, respectively.
-These trigger values represent the fractional amount of the berm width, dune width, or dune height that can eroded before a nourishment event is triggered.
-Only one of the triggers must be reached for a nourishment to be triggered.
+For the TSP, the berm width, dune width, and dune height planned nourishment triggers were set at 0.5, 0.91, and 0.9, respectively.
 The mobilization threshold was originally set to 650,000 cubic yards.
 Together, the triggers and the mobilization threshold allow for the optimization of the beach fill based on the physical dimensions of the project.
 The project template will be nourished less often and erode further landward with a larger minimum volume threshold.
 The project template will be nourished more often with a smaller minimum volume threshold.
 Sensitivity analysis of the nourishment triggers and mobilization threshold indicated that threshold volume was the dominant parameter for optimizing project costs and benefits.
 A mobilization threshold of 750,000 cubic yards was found to be (when combined with the above nourishment triggers), the most optimal threshold value to maximize net NED benefits.
 Decreasing the volume threshold results in increased benefits, but also results in a slightly greater increase to the costs.
 Increasing the volume threshold reduces costs, but results in a slightly greater reduction to the benefits.
-Figure 3-7 provides added detail on model sensitivity to the mobilization volume threshold.
+Figure 3-8 provides added detail on model sensitivity to the mobilization volume threshold.

-Figure 3-7: Minimum Mobilization Volume Sensitivity
+Figure 3-8: Minimum Mobilization Volume Sensitivity

-4. THE RECOMMENDED PLAN
+4. THE TENTATIVELY SELECTED PLAN

-"Alternative 6" is the Recommended Plan.
+The "OP60B 104to116" alternative is the Tentatively Selected Plan (TSP).
 The economic results presented in this section reflect the costs in the Total Project Cost Summary (TPCS) found in Appendix B - Cost Engineering and Risk Analysis.
 Therefore the results presented here will differ slightly from the values presented in previous sections.